akomic/k8s-kafka/README.md

 Kafka container on Kubernetes

-Edit controller.yaml and change ZOOKEEPER_CONNECT environment to point to Zookeeper instances configuration of which is not the scope of this document.
+Edit controller.yaml and change ZOOKEEPER_CONNECT environment to point to Zookeeper instances you already have.
+Configuration of Zookeeper is not in the scope of this document.
 List of Zookeepers is comma-separated list e.g. host:port, host:port ...

 Unique machine id required by Kafka configuration is generated from the ip